MeanyLodge/History/Area/Tombstone-Canyon/index.md

 A special hill brushing work party cleared tombstone canyon of brush.
 This had not been done for many years. <sup>[hr][]</sup>

-[hr]: History-Reports "Meany History Reports, by Idona Kellogg"
+[hr]: /History/Reports "Meany History Reports, by Idona Kellogg"
-[nw]: Names-Walt "Meany Names by Walter Little, 1984"
+[nw]: /Names-Walt "Meany Names by Walter Little, 1984"